WNBA players urge people to vote against team owner, senator - WHIZ News

 Storm point guard Sue Bird, a four-time Olympic gold medalist, came up with the idea, and players had conference calls with Warnock before the show of support.

-“We are @WNBA players, but like the late, great John Lewis said, we are also ordinary people with extraordinary vision,” Williams tweeted. “@ReverendWarnock has spent his life fighting for the people and we need him in Washington.
-Join the movement for a better Georgia at Warnockforgeorgia.com.”
+Williams, who is registered to vote in Georgia, said that wearing the shirts was optional and that she thought the teams playing Wednesday night would also wear them.

+One of the initiatives that the players came into the season was to get people to vote.
+The shirts were taking it a step further by supporting a specific candidate.

-Loeffler had a different perspective, blasting the league in a statement Tuesday night blast and decrying what she calls “cancel culture.”
+Loeffler blasted the league in a statement Tuesday night, decrying what she calls “cancel culture.”

 “This is just more proof that the out of control cancel culture wants to shut out anyone who disagrees with them.
 It’s clear that the league is more concerned with playing politics than basketball,” she said.